CoderichLLC/nodejs-graphql-shape/README.md

 This project explores the concept of *Query & Transformation Collocation* in **GraphQL**.

-It utilizes [JSONPath+](https://www.npmjs.com/package/jsonpath-plus) syntax to help select and transform data to any shape you need!
+It supports [JSONPath+](https://www.npmjs.com/package/jsonpath-plus) syntax to help select and transform data into any shape you need!

 ---